Erickkbentz/TrackMe/README.md

 </p>
 <hr/>

-I don't have time to go through all the clutter that other similar apps have when I'm on a time crunch at the gym.
-I was bored, but I also needed an easy, convenient way to track my workouts so I'm making this.
-\
-\
+Zoom University is lame and I'm tired of not being able to go out, so now I'm learning how to make Android Apps!

+Why make TrackMe? - I wanted an easy and convenient app to track my workouts because I didn't like all the clutter that many of the other workout tracking apps have.

 This is still a work in progress, but I'll show some previews even though no one will probably see any of this.

 # Previews